StackOneHQ/crossroads/packages/crossroads-mcp/README.md

-# Crossroads
+# Crossroads MCP

-> crossroads is a collection of quick tools to help you build AI applications.
+> crossroads is a collection of useful tools to help you build AI applications using the MCP protocol and the AI SDK.

 ## MCP Router